 The best ambidextrous gaming mouse

 The original Razer Viper is an excellent ambidextrous gaming mouse - particularly now it's much cheaper than it used to be.
-Previously, I recommended the Asus ROG Pugio as well as the Viper due to their wildly different prices in the UK and US, but with Pugio stock levels getting lower and lower and prices going higher and higher as a result, it's now nowhere near as good value as its Razer rival.
+We recommended the Asus ROG Pugio as well as the Viper due to their wildly different prices in the UK and US, but with Pugio stock levels getting lower and lower and prices going higher and higher as a result, it's now nowhere near as good value as its Razer rival.

 Besides, the Viper has a much more tasteful design than the Pugio, and its two main clicker buttons feel more responsive, too.
 Plus, the Viper is nicely light, coming in at just 69g.
 This means it's super easy to swish around your mouse mat, and never becomes a drag when you're playing games for long periods of time.
 Razer's Synapse 3 software gives you loads of customisation options, too.
 Anyone disappointed by the Viper V2 Pro adopting a purely right-handed design can take solace in the fact that it’s most ostensibly basic predecessor remains a brilliant ambidextrous gaming mouse.